 One of the problems our military faces today is the highly partisan nature of the scrutiny of detainee/prisoner operations.
 The rules used to pass the common sense test, but now that the rules are being parsed in the rarefied air of partisan politics, common sense (guided by the experience and judgment of military professionals) is out the window.
 Our system is now insane (see Boumediene v.
 Bush).

 The Geneva Conventions and the US' Law of Land Warfare were inspired specifically "by the desire to diminish the evils of war."
-These covenants unambiguously forbid the
+These covenants unambiguously forbid the manner in which Al Qaeda wages war, and are meant to encourage warring parties to kill each other in a civilized manner.

 Prior to 9/11, I would have said that if I came across my enemy on the battlefield dressed as a civilian and wantonly killing non-combatants, it would be perfectly legal to execute him on the spot.
 That I wouldn't do so would be as a matter of military policy and procedure, not law.
 Were I to take him into custody, I would treat him IAW the Geneva Conventions because that is what we are wont to do (we're the good guys), not what we are mandated to do.